 Fin size for above knee amputation

 There is only one size of fin and they will fit you fine.
-They fit small thigh stumps and fit large thigh stumps fine.
+They fit prosthetic legs, small thigh stumps and large thigh stumps fine.
 It is only the length of the straps that you need to decide.
 You select the strap length in the drop-down list when you order your fins.
 Follow the instructions below, to measure around your legs in the correct places.